 This program is open to all sophomores, juniors or seniors in good academic and social standing with a minimum gpa of 2.5 or higher.
 Students must successfully complete (with a C– or better) at least one college-level French class and at least one (and preferably more) studio art course(s) prior to enrollment in Marchutz.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.

-Students will live with host families, the best way to experience French daily life first-hand.
-Families are carefully chosen by the local housing coordinator who will make every effort to match students with families based upon their expressed preferences.
-Students will have breakfast and dinner with their host families and can take lunch near the Institute in bistros or cafes.
+Students will live in French homes, the best way to experience French daily life first-hand.
+Homestays are carefully arranged by the local housing coordinator who will make every effort to match students with hosts based upon their expressed preferences.
+Students will have breakfast daily and dinner six days a week at their homestay and can take lunch near the Institute in bistros or cafes.

 IAU College’s Office of Student Affairs sponsors an extensive calendar of activities and events, including weekend day trips to such places as the Matisse Museum in Nice, and the culturally diverse city of Marseille.
 Other excursions may include the nearby hill towns of St. Remy, Lacoste, the Picasso museum in Antibes, and Arles, a site favored by Van Gogh.